crac-learning/CybersecurityResources/ThickClient_Security/VAPT/Readme.md

 ## Overview

-This repository contains documentation and methodologies used in the Vulnerability Assessment and Penetration Testing (VAPT) of a **Thick Client Application**.
+This repository provide detailed documentation and methodology used in the Vulnerability Assessment and Penetration Testing (VAPT) of a **Thick Client Application**.
 The goal of this engagement is to identify security flaws in the thick client software, assess the risk levels, and provide actionable recommendations for remediation.

 ---

 ## Scope

 **In-Scope Assets:**
-- Thick client application: `<Application Name>`
+- Thick client application to be tested
-- Backend servers (as used by the thick client)
+- Backend servers which are used by the thick client which could include API Servers, Database Servers, Authentication server etc.
-- Local data storage used by the client
+- Local data storage used by the client on the device
 - Authentication and session management mechanisms

 **Out-of-Scope:**
-- Web or mobile versions of the application
+- This structure is focued only on the thick client and Web or mobile versions of the application
 - Infrastructure unrelated to thick client communication

 ---